The Final Inspection

 and I never passed a cry for help. though at times I shoot: with fear.

 And sometimes.
 God forgive me, I' wept unmanly tears

 I know I don' t deserve a place. among the people here.

 They never wanted me around. except to calm their fears

 If you' a place for me here.
 Lord.
 It needn' t be so grand.

 I never expected or had too much.
 But if you don' t.
 I' ll understand."

-There was silence all around the chrome. where the saints had often trod.
+There was silence all around the chrome. where the SENS had often trod.

 As the Soldier waited quietly. for the judgement of his God.

-Step forward new you Soldier. you' borne your burden well.
+Step forward now. you Soldier. you' borne your burden well.